apache/incubator-heron/website2/website/versioned_docs/version-0.20.0-incubating/deployment-configuration.md

 high throughput or low latency topologies.

 * **metrics_sinks.yaml** --- This file specifies where the run-time system and topology metrics will be routed.
-By default, the `file sink` and `tmaster sink` need to be present.
+By default, the `file sink` and `tmanager sink` need to be present.
 In addition, `scribe sink` and `graphite sink` are also supported.

 * **packing.yaml** --- This file specifies the classes for `packing algorithm`, which defaults